telekom-security/tpotce/README.md

  - create a full backup of the `~/tpotce` folder
  - update all files in `~/tpotce` to be in sync with the T-Pot master branch
  - restore your custom `ews.cfg` from `~/tpotce/data/ews/conf` and the T-Pot configuration (`~/tpotce/.env`).

 ---
-<a name="uninstall-tpot"></a>
-### 2.2 Uninstall T-Pot 🧹
-Uninstallation of T-Pot is only available on the [supported Linux distros](#choose-your-distro).<br>
-To uninstall T-Pot run ~/tpotce/uninstall.sh and follow the uninstaller instructions, you will have to enter your password at least once.<br>
-Once the uninstall is finished reboot the machine sudo reboot
-<br><br>

----